 eaters, extreme exercisers, health-food junkies, yo-yo dieters, etc. This makes up more of the common eating struggles that people battle with.
 I have struggled with my fare share of eating dysfunctions.
 My most memorable moment was when I was alone at home while my husband was away on a weekend fishing trip.
 I was bored.
 I was lonely.
 I was... hungry!
 I love to bake so I headed upstairs to make some chocolate cookies.
 I sampled the dough as I made it... to make sure it was good enough.
 Then I decided I had eaten too much cookie dough so I better make some actual cookies and put the dough away so I won't be tempted to eat it all.
 After I had taken out the cookies, I ate one before it cooled.
 I ate two after they cooled.
 I ate another one while deciding what I should store them in.
 Then I went back to the cookie sheet and realized only 1/2 of the cookies I made were left.
 I got so mad at myself for losing control.
 I somehow decided that the best way to deal with this was to get rid of them. ...
 No I did not throw them in the trash.
 My son is 4 months old now.
 It seems like it was ages ago I just had him.
 Almost as if he should be a year old already!
 I know I had this with my first kiddo but it was stronger with this one - I'm talking about the desire to get into a "normal" routine and feel like I could go about my life almost as if I hadn't just had a baby.
 I feel like you go through phases when you finally have your baby.
 First you have the overwhelming joy, excitement, and astonishment that you actually grew this live being inside of you over the past forever amount of months.
 Then you go home and you start feeling overwhelmed, exhausted, and frazzled (when did I last shower?).

 Most of the time you kind of start understanding how things work... baby cries a lot and there isn't always something you can do about it, showers are not very easy to come by but they have never felt better, you are amazed at how fast you can fall asleep when you feel accomplished knowing your little one is happily sleeping as well, and I am always amazed at how well I can hear.
 Then comes my favorite yet least favorite phase - the one where you decide that things are mostly normal again and you can go about life almost how you did before you had a new infant.
 You start making more plans, you start venturing out of the house more, you actually feel somewhat confident inviting people over to your house!
-Before you know it... you get so into "normal" life and routine that you soon find out you are EXHAUSTED!!! (read more here) When life is going “good” for you, what do you find yourself saying internally?
-“When life is going good, I’m just waiting for something bad to happen.”
-Or maybe “when life is going good, I try to enjoy it while I can.”
-How about when life is going “bad?”
-Do you think to yourself, “When life is going bad I just want to give up because I feel like I can never get ahead” or “When life is going bad I know I just have to keep pushing through because it’s just got to get better?”
+Before you know it... you get so into "normal" life and routine that you soon find out you are EXHAUSTED!!! (read more here) |

-Dysfunction JunctionAuthorRachael Kool, professional counselor and normal, everyday adult screw up Archives
+Dysfunction JunctionAuthorRachael Kool, professional counselor and normal, everyday adult screw up.
+Archives

 Categories |